DSC-CSUF/api-workshop/README.md

 *Please before we start coding, please create a free account at [OpenWeatherApp](https://openweathermap.org/).
 Directions will be located [here](https://github.com/DSC-CSUF/api-workshop/blob/master/directions.md)*.

 *Also, have a text editor downloaded on your computer before cloning this repository.
-You can use whichever text editor of your choosing (Atom, Sublime, Notepad++), for this demonstration, I will be using Visual Studio Code.*
+You can use whichever text editor of your choosing (Atom, Sublime, Notepad++).
+For this demonstration, I will be using Visual Studio Code.*

 ## To download the code for this workshop, Copy and Paste this command into terminal: